Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: The HybridFL Protocol

 By specifying the regional selection proportion $C_r(t)$ in round $t$, we aim to involve a fraction of $C_r(t)n_r$ clients in region $r$ and expect that $C\cdot n_r$ of them do not drop/opt out, provided that all these clients may be unreliable.
 Formally, the target of our region-wise selection can be formulated as:

-where $\mathbb{E}[|X_r(t)|; C_r(t), n_r]$ is the expectation of the number of clients in region $r$ that do not drop out in round $t$ given that a $C_r(t)$ proportion of clients are selected from $n_r$ (i.e., total number of clients in region $r$) to perform local training.
-Eq. (\ref{eq:select_target}) is equivalent to:
+where $\mathbb{E}[|X_r(t)|; C_r^*(t), n_r]$ is the expectation of the number of clients in region $r$ that do not drop out in round $t$ given that an optimal proportion of clients $C_r(t)=C_r^*(t)$ are selected from $n_r$ (i.e., total number of clients in region $r$) clients to perform local training.